Could a common asthma drug help with a rare muscle disease? new study launches.

 Summary

-This early-stage study is testing whether clenbuterol, a drug used for breathing problems, is safe and tolerable for people with facioscapulohumeral muscular dystrophy (FSHD).
-About 30 adults with FSHD will receive one of three doses and be monitored for side effects like changes in heart rate, blood pressure, and lab values.
-The goal is to find a safe dose for future studies on muscle strength and disease progression.
+This early-stage study is testing whether clenbuterol, a drug used for breathing problems, is safe for people with facioscapulohumeral muscular dystrophy (FSHD).
+About 30 adults with FSHD will receive one of three doses of the drug.
+Researchers will monitor side effects, heart rate, blood pressure, and lab values to find a dose that people can tolerate.

 Disclaimer Read more